ChallengeSY/nebunoid/manual.md

 Nebunoid supports watching an Auto Play session; just start a *0* player session.
 Fair warning; the computer player will neither give stars, nor award passwords for levels that the player has never played before.
 Any high scores it is able to submit will be auto-named as such.

 #### Skip Level feature
 Not all levels are made the same.
 Nonetheless, Nebunoid rewards preserverence.
 When the required 2 legitimate game overs in a row is reached, it will allow the player the option to skip the level.
-This feature is not available when not on a level before a "fatal" level (a level that disallows continues outright).
+This feature is available when not on a level before a "fatal" level (a level that disallows continues outright).

 Fair warning; using the Skip Level feature on a high difficulty game will automatically reduce the difficulty as if the player had fouled their way to no harder than Medium-Hard.